g0rbe/CEH/15_SQL_Injection.md

 ## Inferential SQL Injection

 - Known as **Blind SQL Injection**
-- No data is transferred from the via the application, the attacker sending payloads, then observe the web apllication's response and behaviour.
+- No data is transferred from the via the application, the attacker sending payloads, then observe the web application's response and behavior.

 ### Boolean-based Blind SQL Injection